John-Lizarazu/Lizarazu-MemoryGame/README.md

 [If I had spent a few more hours on this project I would look back on my code and make more comment on what the functions do and go into detail about my work so that if someone else would like to review my code they can read my comments and understand my way of thinking.
-I would also refactor my code to make the webiste faster and maybe for my ]
+I would also refactor my code to make the webiste faster and maybe learn how to not overcomplicate my work.
+A feature I would like to add is making levels and keeping a scoreboard so that others can compete but also a simple code feature I would like to do is make the 4 boxes hover or have different css animations to make the user more interested in the game.]